9. Children and childcare

 Approved childcare can include care provided in school or in another place by a child minder, play-scheme, nursery or club.
 Your approved childcare provider should be able to provide you with a registration number.

-The Universal Credit childcare offer is part of the package of support available for parents, which may include free childcare for 15 or 30 hours a week.
+The Universal Credit childcare offer is part of the package of support available for parents and guardians, which may include free childcare for 15 or 30 hours a week.
 To find out more visit the Childcare Choices website.
 You can also read further information for families on Universal Credit, children and childcare.